alumina-lang/alumina/README.md

 Alumina is a C-like programming language with a Rust-like syntax.

-It has the following conveniences over C:
+Non-exhaustive list of distinguishing features:

-- Module system, namespaces and 2-pass compilation (no header files and forward declarations needed)
+- Module system and 2-pass compilation (no header files and forward declarations needed)
-- Generics, protocols and mixins (duck-typed, similar to C++ template)
+- Generics, protocols and mixins (duck-typed, similar to C++ template but without overloading/SFINAE)
-  - Template specialization is possible with static if syntax
+  - Specialization is possible with [`when` expressions](./examples/when_expression.alu)
 - [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope
-- Limited operator overloading (via Equatable and Comparable protocols)
+- Limited operator overloading (via `Equatable` and `Comparable` protocols)
 - Block expressions
 - Lambdas (static only, closures are not supported)
 - Richer type system: